Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 A request will become Fulfilled once admin places an order for the item

-This project has been handed off to Foster Nation, and we are now eagerly awaiting deployment!
+This project has been handed off to Foster Nation and is now deployed!

-I couldn't have asked for a more fulfilling semester than this one - I learned so much from my teammates, and I could feel my UI skills improving rapidly over the months.
-I even learned how to do a bit of coding from our developers (bonus: I coded the footer on the demo!)
+I couldn't have asked for a more fulfilling semester than this one.
+I learned so much from my teammates, and I could feel my UI skills improving rapidly over the months.
+I even learned how to do a bit of coding (I built the footer on our demo site)!

 Here's to more work like this in the future - this is truly what I love about design!